 What a journey it has been.
 Although I had ridden for years, I was not a strong rider, nor a schooled rider.
 I had no idea what soft hands or collection meant.
-I was clueless when Melissa barked at me to supple the inside rein or he’s behind your leg.
-Well, of course, he is, half of him is always behind my leg!
+I was clueless when my trainer barked at me to supple the inside rein or he’s behind your leg.
+Well, of course he is, half of him is always behind my leg!
 But after two years of lessons, I was grasping the concepts fairly well, and then came Bo.
 We had to toss out all the normal conventions and figure out how to talk to him in his language – which changes daily.
 But now that we are two years into this journey, Bo and I, along with the help of a generous daily dose of CBD to get him focused, and really intense training for both of us, have become a good team.
 We’ve built trust in each other.
 He had been cycled through a few owners and it was apparent that he’d built up a repertoire of avoidance tactics out of fear and intimidation.
 I had taken a bad fall years ago that left me fearful of losing absolute control of the horse, which as we all know is a myth.
 We slowly learned to rely on each other.
 He is my mental health therapist, my sounding board, my quiet resting place.
 I am his protector, his guide, and of course the source of all treats!
 Although I am 60 years old, I feel like a 14-year-old horse-crazy girl when I am with him.
 And I wouldn’t trade it for the world.

 Natasha is a fantastic clinician, well-prepared and ready to help all her students find success.
-She started us on the ground, learning to “knock” an arrow, find some semblance of aim, and fire our bows.
+She started us on the ground, learning to “knock” an arrow, find some semblance of aim and fire our bows.
 Then we did it at a walk and finally a jog to get the sensation of shooting while moving.
 After an hour of practice at these techniques, we moved on to the mounted part, where the real fun began.
 Bo was at first quite wary of the targets, the poles on either side of the aisle where we would ride, the bows and buckets of arrows, but after a few passes, he calmed down.
 No horse-eating monsters that he could see.
 Then we started practicing shooting from the saddle.
 Every time I would release an arrow, he would flinch.
 I could tell it was just going to get bigger and bigger because that is his classic M.O.
 Sure enough, the flinch got bigger at the walk by the target and even bigger at the trot!
 I had given up trying to hit the target; I just wanted to fire the arrow and stay on my horse and not have him charge through the other riders in a complete panic.
 My sweet brave boy worked his little heart out and pretty soon, we were riding the gauntlet and shooting somewhere near the target and making it out in one, somewhat controlled piece!
 Luckily, I have no problem laughing at myself.
 Also, Bo has taught me that I need a really good seat, which has saved me from falling many, many times.
 We honed those skills even more on Saturday.

 It was an incredibly fun day spent with my best friend learning a new skill and as always learning about ourselves.
-He was incredibly brave, given his innate fears, and to my surprise, so was I. I was not afraid once, partly due to trusting my horse and Natasha’s expert instruction.
+He was incredibly brave, given his innate fears and to my surprise, so was I. I was not afraid once, partly due to trusting my horse and Natasha’s expert instruction.
 Will Bo and I be signing up for the mounted shooting performance any time soon?
 No, probably not.
 But we got to try something new and we both survived to ride another day.